1. ELIGIBILITY CRITERIA FOR THE J-1 VISA

 - Corporate Sponsor

-NEWLY ADMITTED STUDENTS: If you meet the above funding criteria for the J-1 visa and you wish to pursue that option, then you must request a DS-2019 when submitting your Application for a Visa Certificate to Davis IC.
-For more detailed information, please check page 2 (two) of the AVC.
+NEWLY ADMITTED STUDENTS: If you meet the above funding criteria for the J-1 visa and you wish to pursue that option, then you must request a DS-2019 when submitting your Application for Visa Certificate (AVC) to Davis IC.
+Newly admitted students will receive email instructions from the Davis IC to submit the AVC.
 Students who do not submit the DS-2019 Student Request Form will automatically receive the I-20 form for the F-1 visa.

 COMPARISON OF F-1 AND J-1 VISA: Before requesting a DS-2019 form for the J-1 visa, please read carefully about the differences between F-1 and J-1 visas, such as the 2-year residency requirement, and mandatory health insurance and employment permission for J-2 dependents.